St. Louis Police Chant 'Whose Streets? Our Streets!' After Arresting Protesters

 Carson also tweeted a video that he said captured police chanting the refrain.

+“We hold our officers to the highest standards of professionalism and any officer not meeting those standards will be held accountable,” Jackson told HuffPost in an email Monday.

+The Ethical Society of Police, which primarily represents black St. Louis police officers, said such actions go against the oath officers take.

-“We as officers took a sworn oath to uphold the mission, purpose, and goals of our Department toward our community, whether we encounter them in the street or in their homes,” Heather Taylor, president of the Ethical Society of Police, which primarily represents black St. Louis Metropolitan Police Department officers, told HuffPost in a statement.
+“We as officers took a sworn oath to uphold the mission, purpose, and goals of our Department toward our community, whether we encounter them in the street or in their homes,” President Heather Taylor told HuffPost in a statement.

 “We must abide by that oath under all circumstances.
 Our Code of Ethics states, ‘I will never act officiously or permit personal feelings, prejudices, political beliefs, aspirations, animosities or friendships to influence my decisions.’
 That chant goes against the very code of ethics we swore to abide by.
 Whether we agree with demonstrations, protests, or acts of violence, it is our job to do our job free of personal bias.”

-Note: This story has been updated to include comment from Michelle Higgins and the St. Louis Metropolitan Police Department public information manager.